5 PC Parts That Tend to Die: How to Extend Their Lifespans

-In an ideal world, your PC would last as long as you need it and the only reason to get a new one would be for the performance boost.
+In an ideal world, your PC would last as long as you need it, and the only reason to get a new one would be for the performance boost.
 Unfortunately, life isn’t fair.
-PC parts die and replacements can be expensive—so it makes sense to get the most out of every part you can.
+PC parts die.
+Replacements can be expensive—so it makes sense to get the most out of every part you can.

-First, we recommend reading up on these common PC maintenance mistakes that you should be avoiding.
+The most important thing you can do is maintain your PC components properly.
 A long-lasting PC starts and ends with good maintenance habits, especially when you build the PC yourself.
-Once you’ve done that, check out these tips on how to extend the lifespan of your PC parts.
+To get started, check out these tips on how to extend the lifespan of your PC parts.

-There are several reasons why you should upgrade your motherboard, but let’s hope you do so voluntarily instead of being forced into it by a motherboard crapping out on you.
-Unfortunately, they do crap out pretty often.
+There are several reasons why you should upgrade your motherboard .
+However, let’s hope you do so voluntarily instead of being forced into it by a broken motherboard.
+Motherboard reliability increases with each generation, as you might expect.

-The biggest reason for this is that the capacitors on a motherboard will deteriorate over time and become exhausted.
-Sometimes they’ll even leak.
-Sure, they can be replaced, but it’s a non-trivial DIY operation that you may be uncomfortable doing yourself.
+The biggest reason for motherboard failure is that the capacitors deteriorate over time and become exhausted.
+Sometimes the capacitors will even leak, potentially damaging other hardware components.
+You can replace a capacitor, but it is a non-trivial DIY operation that you may be uncomfortable completing yourself.

-Other causes of failure include heat, static, and moisture.
+Other causes of motherboard failure include heat, static, and moisture.

-Tips for Prolonging Lifespan: Keep your computer away from environmental hazards like excess moisture or extra-dry air, which can promote static buildup.
+Keep your computer away from environmental hazards like excess moisture or extra-dry air, which can promote static buildup.
 Excess heat can sometimes cause a motherboard to warp , leading to shorts and broken components.

-But the best thing you can do to prevent motherboard failures is to never touch the motherboard.
-That’s hyperbole—you obviously have to touch it in order to install or replace parts — but try to limit the motherboard’s exposure outside of the PC case.
+But the best thing you can do to prevent motherboard failures is never to touch the motherboard.
+That’s hyperbole—you obviously have to touch it to install or replace parts.
+But try to limit the motherboard’s exposure outside of the PC case.

-And when you absolutely must touch it, be sure to ground yourself first so you don’t accidentally shock and fry the motherboard itself.
+When you must touch the motherboard, be sure to ground yourself first, so you don’t accidentally shock and fry the motherboard itself.

 2. Data Drives

-Data drives come in two main forms: hard disk drives (HDDs) and solid state drives (SSDs).
+Data drives come in two main forms: hard disk drives (HDDs) and solid-state drives (SSDs).
 A computer cannot function without one, because that’s where the operating system resides.
-It’s the brain of your system.
+It’s crucial to your system.
 If it dies, you’ll need to get a replacement ASAP.

-Why They Die So Quickly: HDDs and SSDs are both prone to failure but for different reasons.
+HDDs and SSDs are both prone to failure, but for different reasons.

 SSDs are based on flash memory chips, so they have no moving parts.
 However, they have unreliable long-term data retention, they are more susceptible to extreme temperatures, and power outages can lead to data corruption.

-Tips for Prolonging Lifespan: No matter which kind of data drive you have, it’s always a good idea to invest in a good surge protector .
+No matter which kind of data drive you have, it’s always a good idea to invest in a good surge protector .
 Electrical surges can cause a lot of harm to all kinds of devices, not just PC parts.

 Avoid extreme temperatures when possible.
 Refer to your data drive’s manual for safe operating temperatures.
 This means cleaning dust out of your computer to ensure good air circulation and prevent overheating!

 Other than that, it’s mostly about buying a good model from a reputable brand.
-The next time you’re shopping for a data drive, check out our articles on some things to consider when buying a hard drive or when buying a solid state drive.
+The next time you’re shopping for a data drive, check out our articles on some things to consider when buying a hard drive or a solid-state drive.

-But there are two things that can kill a working RAM module in the blink of an eye: temperature and power surges.
+But two things can kill a working RAM module in the blink of an eye: temperature and power surges.

-Tips for Prolonging Lifespan: The most important piece of advice is to buy a high-quality module from a reputable manufacturer.
-In 2013, the best brands were determined to be Kingston, Crucial, G.Skill, and Corsair, in that order.
-Read user reviews, but ignore the fake ones.
+The most important piece of advice is to buy a high-quality module from a reputable manufacturer.
+Reputable manufacturers include Kingston, Crucial, G.Skill, and Corsair, although other manufacturers are available.
+Make sure to read the product reviews before buying.

 4. Power Supply Units

-A power supply unit (PSU) is what delivers power to all of the components in your computer.
+A power supply unit (PSU) delivers power to all of the components in your computer.
 There are a number of considerations to keep in mind when buying the right PSU for your needs , but lifespan is one of the more important ones.

-Under average intended use, a PSU should last a long time—at least five years, possibly up to 10 years if you’re lucky.
-But if you start putting the power supply under high loads over long periods of time, it can be overstressed.
+Under normal intended use, a PSU should last a long time—at least five years, possibly up to 10 years if you’re lucky.
+But if you start putting the power supply under high loads over long periods, it can be overstressed.

-Tips for Prolonging Lifespan: As always, start with a high-quality model from a reputable brand.
-A lot of generic models are overrated and don’t have much tolerance for stress.
+As always, start with a high-quality model from a reputable brand.
+Many generic models are overrated and don’t have much tolerance for stress.
 Poor build quality can also lead to faster aging and early death.

 5. Cooling Fans

 You probably haven’t given your PC fans much thought.
-They spin up when you need them, they spin down when you don’t.
-You likely don’t even realize when one of them stops working.
-Fortunately, cooling fans are cheap to replace.
+They spin up when you need them, and they spin down when you don’t.
+Sometimes, we don’t even notice when one stops working (at least, not straight away!).
+Fortunately, most case cooling fans are relatively cheap to replace.

-Why They Die So Quickly: This one’s really simple.
+This one’s really simple.
 Just as with hard disk drives, cooling fans are mechanical—they have moving parts that are susceptible to general wear and tear.
-Over time, as the fans spin and spin and spin, they’ll be more likely to break down.
+Over time, as the fans spin and spin and spin, they’re more likely to break down.